creatis-myriad/plug-and-play-reco-regularization/README.md

 - Create a dataset.
 - Train the neural network.
 - Apply the trained model as a post-processing step.
+- Use the trained model as a regularisation term for a plug-and-play segmentation pipeline.

 If you don't have annotations or binary vascular trees to train a model, models used in [1] and [2] are available in the directory ```modeles```.